NateGyory/raspberry_pi_server/README.md

 # raspberry_pi_server
 Raspberry PI server which takes commands from a ROS client and sends PWM commands to the connected robot arm servos.
+The server open a reverse HTTP proxy through ngrok.
+This allows the server to be assesible on the public wifi and can be teleoperated remotely.

 ## Install packages
 In order to run the server make sure you install the required pip packages.
 From the root director run: